w3f/polkadot-wiki/docs/learn/learn-identity-guides.md

 ---
-id: learn-registrar
+id: learn-identity-guides
-title: Becoming a Registrar
+title: Identity How-to Guides
-sidebar_label: Registrar
+sidebar_label: Identity
-description: How to become a Registrar
+description: Advanced How-to Guides about Identity.
 keywords: [registrar, identity]
-slug: ../learn-registrar
+slug: ../learn-identity-guides
 ---

+## Becoming a Registrar

 To become a registrar, submit a pre-image and proposal into [Democracy](../maintain/maintain-guides-democracy.md), then wait for people to vote on it.
 For best